LennardZuendorf/interpretor/README.md

 <h1>interpretor</h1>
-<h4>This is the monorepo for my bachelor thesis, the interpretor project.
+<h4>This is the monorepo for the interpretor project.
 It contains 3 folders for data, model and app.
-Each linking to a HuggingFace Repo (dataset, model, spaces respectively).</h4>
+Each linking to a HuggingFace Repo (dataset, model, spaces respectively).
+Focus of the project is the interpretable classification of text, if it is hatespeech or not.</h4>

 <h2>🔗 Links:</h2>